como-configurar-una-ip-estatica-en-el-esp8266

 }

 It is important to note that the router must be configured to assign us the desired IP.
-Typically, this means that it must be outside the range of IPs designated for DHCP.
+Typically, this means it must be outside the range of IPs designated for DHCP.

-Example in AP mode
+Example in AP Mode

 #include <ESP8266WiFi.h>